langchain-ai/langchain/docs/use_cases/agent_simulations.md

 # Agent Simulations

-Agent simulations involve interacting one of more agents with eachother.
+Agent simulations involve interacting one of more agents with each other.
 Agent simulations generally involve two main components:

 - Long Term Memory
 - Simulation Environment

-Specific implementations of agent simulations (or parts of agent simulations) include
+Specific implementations of agent simulations (or parts of agent simulations) include:

 ## Simulations with One Agent
 - [Simulated Environment: Gymnasium](agent_simulations/gymnasium.ipynb): an example of how to create a simple agent-environment interaction loop with [Gymnasium](https://gymnasium.farama.org/) (formerly [OpenAI Gym](https://github.com/openai/gym)).